Back on Track

 What will I do as part of the Back on Track program?

-- You'll take the Learning and Study Strategies Inventory (LASSI), and work with your Bounce Back advisor on areas of improvement related to study skills and strategies (costs of the assessment are covered as part of program involvement)
+- You'll take various assessments like the Learning and Study Strategies Inventory (LASSI) and or/StrengthsQuest while working with your Back on Track advisor on areas of improvement related to study skills and strategies (costs of the assessment are covered as part of program involvement)

 - You'll learn how to identify your strengths and how to create SMART goals